sanu151/Hands-of-God/README.md

 4. **Refine**: Make adjustments based on feedback.

 ---
 By following these steps, you’ll have a clear and well-designed set of wireframes for your game.
-Let me know if you need help with digital wireframes or further refinements!
 ---
 ---

-##Choose Technology Stack
+## Choose Technology Stack

 Choosing the right **technology stack** is crucial for building your game efficiently and ensuring it performs well across platforms.
 Below, I’ll break down the recommended technologies for each platform and explain why they’re a good fit for **"Hands of God"**.